Sodalite Gemstone Information

 Over time, smaller deposits were found in a variety of countries from across the globe.
 This includes Afghanistan, Bolivia, Brazil, Myanmar, Namibia, Portugal, Romania, and Russia.

-Tumbled, cut, and polished sodalite can all be stunning.
+Tumbled, cut, and polished sodalite crystal can all be stunning.
 The deep blue colouring and striking white veining make each sodalite stone unique, giving it a natural level of quirkiness and visual interest.

 In many cases, a sodalite bracelet features strung sodalite beads.
 This allows the wearer to have a variety of blue hues punctuated by white to gray veining.
 The colouring goes incredibly well with gold or silver accents, letting shoppers go with their metal of choice.